Ellen Bartling, PhD., Interim Executive Director of HOPE Christian Schools, Wisconsin Region

 Edie Martwick, Founding Principal, HOPE Fidelis

 Edie is a graduate of Wisconsin Lutheran College where she majored in education.
-As a college student she was awarded the “Impact Award” recognizing her leadership and contributions to the mission of the college.
-As a teacher she continued to demonstrate the importance of teacher as leader, serving at St. Marcus, HOPE Christian School, and EAGLE College Preparatory Schools in Arizona.
+As a college student, she was awarded the “Impact Award” recognizing her leadership and contributions to the mission of the college.
+As a teacher she continued to demonstrate the importance of the teacher as a leader, serving at St. Marcus, HOPE Christian School, and EAGLE College Preparatory Schools in Arizona.
 While at EAGLE, she completed her Master’s Degree program in Curriculum and Instruction at Arizona State University (ASU).

 Edie moved back to Milwaukee in 2009 to assume another leadership position as Director of Coaching for the Center for Urban Teaching.
-She mentored first and second year teachers, organized regular small group mentoring meetings, and coordinated the Urban Conference in Milwaukee.
+She mentored first and second year teachers organized regular small group mentoring meetings and coordinated the Urban Conference in Milwaukee.

 In 2011, Edie returned to St. Marcus where she served as a kindergarten teacher, an instructional coach, Director of Primary, Director of Curriculum and Instruction, and Assistant Principal.
 In 2015, Edie joined the HOPE team as a Founding Principal.
 Edie received her master’s degree in educational leadership from Alverno College in 2016.

-Katie Lambert, M. Ed., Interim Principal, HOPE Via and Founding Principal, HOPE Veritas
+Cassandra Delgado, M. Ed., Principal, HOPE Via

 Jameela Lee, Principal, HOPE Semper